LiuYuancheng/Threats_2_MITRE_AI_Mapper/Readme.md

 # set the AI model apply to the verifier, if not set program will use the same as the mapper.
 VF_KEY:<openAI key>
-AI_MODEL:<gpt-3.5-turbo-16k>

-# Scneario Bank folder
+VF_AI_MODEL:<gpt-3.5-turbo-16k>

+# Scenario bank folder (folder to store the threats report srource)
 SCE_BANK:ScenarioBank

+# Output folder (folder to store the threats report)
+RST_FOLDER:ReportFolder

+#-----------------------------------------------------------------------------
+# Init the Flask app parameters
+FLASK_SER_PORT:5000
+FLASK_DEBUG_MD:False
+FLASK_MULTI_TH:True
 ```

-#### User the MITRE-Mapper From Console
+#### Use the MITRE-Mapper From Console

-Step1: Run the command interface program via command:
+**Step1**: Run the command interface program via command:

 ```
 python3 threats2MitreRun.py
 ```

-Step2: Copy the threats description file to the `ScenarioBank` folder as you set in the config file .
+**Step2**: Copy the threats description file to the `ScenarioBank` folder as you set in the config file .
 Select the function and fill in the threats report source in program as shown below:

 ![](doc/img/console.png)

-Step3: The report will be generated in the same folder check the repot file `maliciousMacroReport_Atk.json` :
+**Step3**: The report will be generated in the `RST_FOLDER` folder you set in the config file, then check the repot file `maliciousMacroReport_Atk.json` contents:

 ```
 {